papamogg/privacy-policy/README.md

 **Privacy**<br>
 We cannot see, access, or share the photos you take.
 They remain under your total control.

+Again, SlimeSpec uses your camera to capture vehicle records.
+Photos are stored locally on your device and are never uploaded to our servers or shared with third parties.

 ## 11. User Responsibility: Protecting Your Privacy
 While the App stores all data locally and securely on your device, we encourage you to be mindful of the information contained within the images you capture.